DanishUnicorn/dmicro_notes/README.md

-NFOK13004U - Food Science and Culinary Techniques Course Notes
+NFOK14026U - Dairy Microbiology Course Notes
-- Welcome to the NFOK13004U Course Notes repository!
+- Welcome to the NFOK14026U Course Notes repository!
-This repository is created for students enrolled in the NFOK13004U course at the University of Copenhagen, covering the period from November 2024 to January 2025.
+This repository is created for students enrolled in the NFOK14026U course at the University of Copenhagen, covering the period from November 2024 to January 2025.

 Overview
 - This repository contains notes and materials relevant to the course.
 It is intended as a resource for students to enhance their learning experience.